kris2026uk/LIS624/OPAC.md

 We can make other additions and changes through mysql to our database.
 You will want to exit out of MySQL before continuing on with our OPAC instructions.

+Now that our database is updated!

-Now!
-We want to make our database available and searchable on the web.
+2. Second, we want to make our database available and searchable on the web.

-The first thing we do is create an HTML page.
+The first thing we do to do this is create an HTML page.

 Use the following commands to create a new file in the VM:

-cd var/www/html
+**cd var/www/html**

-sudo edit mylibrary.html
+**sudo edit mylibrary.html**

 Type the following HTML code into your text editor and once your done save and exit.
 The document below explains what our OPAC is, how one can search it, and the form for it to be created on the website.
 This file will link to our next search.php file to enable us to search our database!